Associate in Applied Science DegreeDownload PDF

 Any General Education Social Science Course

-(b) Acceptable Humanities Electives include: HU186 Music Appreciation, HU187 Art Appreciation, and HU188 Film Appreciation, HU204 History of Art 1, HU205 History of Art 2, or other art history courses (which must have General Education status) with permission of the Associate Dean of the Art Department.
+(b) Acceptable Humanities Electives include: HU186 Music Appreciation, HU187 Art Appreciation, and HU188 Film Appreciation, HU204 History of Art 1, HU205 History of Art 2, or other art history courses (which must have General Education status) with permission of the Dean of the School of Art.